microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/intune-mam-targetedmanagedapppolicyassignment-update.md

 ---
 title: "Update targetedManagedAppPolicyAssignment"
-description: "Update the properties of a targetedManagedAppPolicyAssignment object."
+description: "Update the properties of a targetedManagedAppPolicyAssignment object."author: "tfitzmac"
 ---

 # Update targetedManagedAppPolicyAssignment